 Over the course of a construction project, parties will find that they generate hundreds of documents and records.
 If these items are not managed properly, many of them can be lost or destroyed.
 As the construction industry evolves, the need for sound document retention policies is a must.
-If you want to ensure that your document and records retention procedures are sufficient and that your discovery challenges are minimized, it is best that you consult with one of our construction lawyers in Mobile, AL. Read on to learn about the importance of a document retention policy and practical steps for getting your policy started.
+If you want to ensure that your document and records retention procedures are sufficient and that your discovery challenges are minimized, it is best that you consult with one of our Birmingham construction lawyers.
+Read on to learn about the importance of a document retention policy and practical steps for getting your policy started.

 Practical Steps to Creating a Document Retention Policy